adwise-fiu/ns3-mmwave-sdn-vanet/README.md

 ## Ns-2 Mobility Helper with 3D Mobility

-The  *Ns2MobilityHelper* was expanded to allow 3D mobility traces from this [repository][ns2mobility].
+The  *Ns2MobilityHelper* was expanded to allow 3D mobility traces from [this][ns2mobility] repository.

 ## License ##